 Well, where do I start with this one?

-Rosey and Gareth approached me in Spring last year through a referral from Rosey’s sister in law who attended a wedding I filmed previously.
+Rosey and Gareth approached me in Spring last year through a referral from Rosey’s sister in law who attended a wedding I filmed previously in North Wales.
 From the moment they got in touch I knew we would get along, and after hours of Skyping and hearing all about their life, their passion for travel and films and Gareth’s proposal on a mountain in Norway, I fell in love with them.
 I couldn’t wait to meet them in person and capture their big day.

 What Rosey and Gareth had planned for their big day couldn’t have been more personal, thoughtful and laid back.
 They chose to get married in December – just between Christmas and New Year.
 A winter wedding is not a common choice, but such a beautiful time of year.
 I personally love winter - I love snuggling up under the blanket with the cat, in front of the fire, with a cup of tea (or mulled wine ;)) whilst working from my home office.
 Winter is super romantic and I believe undervalued as an appropriate time of year to celebrate love and marriage.

 Rosey and Gareth’s special day had a geeky twist - a wonderfully smooth and relaxed day where everything was related to their interest in films, music and science with many unconventional elements that made their wedding so unique to their personalities and what they’re all about as a couple.
 Throughout the day I felt like I was in the middle of an episode of The Big Bang theory or the old time classic ‘Back to the Future’.